-The Lumix S5 might be Panasonic’s smallest and lightest full-frame mirrorless camera to date, but it packs a punch.
+The Lumix S5 might be Panasonic’s smallest and lightest full-frame mirrorless camera, but it packs a punch.
 With five-axis in-body stabilization, a flip-out touch display, and 10-bit 4K recording at up to 60 fps, this is the best video-centric camera in its price range.
 Add V-Log support, time-lapses, anamorphic 4K compatibility, and 3.5mm jacks for both microphone and headphones, and you have a compelling vlogging tool.

-Though not primarily a still photography camera, the S5 features an updated autofocus system, and new creative photo modes, delivering great images with realistic colors and natural skin tones even in low-light situations.
+Though not primarily a still photography camera, the S5 features an updated autofocus system, and new creative photo modes, delivering incredible images with realistic colors and natural skin tones even in low-light situations.
 Couple that with a lightweight, ergonomic design, and this full-frame mirrorless hybrid becomes a great travel/everyday camera.

 Canon EOS R6

 Designed with hybrid shooters in mind, it also delivers sharp 4K video at up to 60fps, along with a choice of 10-bit modes.
 Its vari-angle display supports touch for all functions, from tracking to autofocus to full menu navigation, and the well-thought-out ergonomics/interfaces make it easy to switch between video and stills shooting.
-Low light performance is excellent for both photo or video content thanks to a native ISO range of 100-102,400 that can be further expanded to 204,800.
+Low light performance is excellent for both photo and video content thanks to a native ISO range of 100-102,400 that can be further expanded to 204,800.